IlyaPrigogine/learn-gambit-contracts/README.md

 - The reason for this calculation is because traders can open long positions by borrowing non-stable whitelisted tokens, when these tokens are borrowed the USD value in `guaranteedUsd[token]` is guaranteed until the positions are closed or liquidated
 - `reservedAmounts[token]` tracks the amount of tokens in the pool reserved for open positions
 - The redemption amount is capped by: `(USDG sold) / (USDG debt) * (redemption collateral) * (redemptionBasisPoints[token]) / BASIS_POINTS_DIVISOR`
-- redemptionBasisPoints is can be adjusted to allow a larger or smaller amount of redemption
+- redemptionBasisPoints can be adjusted to allow a larger or smaller amount of redemption
-- Fees are collected based on the `swapFeeBasisPoints`
+- Fees are collected based on `swapFeeBasisPoints`
 - `usdgAmounts` is decreased to reduce the USDG debt of the token
 - `poolAmounts` is decreased to reflect the reduction in available collateral for redemption